- Home

 Explain side effects

-- Side effects do not mean the person is getting worse.
-It’s common for kids to get upset on chemotherapy days when they see the effects of the drug, such as fatigue or vomiting.
-They may worry that the treatment is making the person worse or that the cancer has progressed.
-Let them know that the side effects are separate to the cancer symptoms.
-If there are no side effects, reassure them that this doesn’t mean the treatment is not working.
+- Side effects do not mean that you’re getting worse.
+It’s common for kids to get upset on chemotherapy session days when they see the effects of the drugs, which may include fatigue or vomiting.
+They may worry that the treatment is making the cancer worse or that the cancer has progressed.

 - Explain to them how much of the side effect is considered normal.
 This can be especially important for older teenagers who might worry about when they should call for help.